evennit/notifee-expo-plugin/README.md

-<h1 align="center">Welcome to the notfiee-expo-plugin 👋</h1>
+<h1 align="center">Welcome to the notifee-expo-plugin 👋</h1>

-This fork was mainly made to automatically add what is necessary to expo managed apps to have a Notification Service Expansion and the ability to show communication notifications even when low power mode is on (on IOS devices low power mode desactivates the execution of the background handler).
+This fork was mainly made to automatically add what is necessary for expo managed apps to have a Notification Service Expansion and the ability to show communication notifications even when low power mode is on (on IOS devices low power mode desactivates the execution of the background handler).

-Everything is handled for you, the only change from onesignal-expo-plugin is the name of the package and in the options you pass in the app config, there's now enableCommunicationNotifications (which defaults to false).
+Everything is handled for you, the only change from onesignal-expo-plugin is the name of the package and also there's a new option you can pass in the app config: enableCommunicationNotifications (which defaults to false).
 This option will add what is necessary to have communication notifications like mentioned [HERE](https://github.com/invertase/notifee/pull/526)

-npm i @evennit/notifee-expo-plugin

 ## Install